peashdasrudra/Youtube-Downloader/README.md

-# Youtube-Downloader-Command

-# Note: Please Use this command in terminal:
+# !Note: Please Use this command in terminal:

     py script_name.py <Youtube_Link>